 I love seeing other people’s processes, and I thought it was time to give you all another look into what goes on in my workshop.
-I have blogged before about how I create one of my signature big chunky rings, and after my lovely customer Jane asked me for progress shots of the ring she commissioned me to make for her, I was prompted to examine that process again.
+I have blogged before about how I create one of my signature big chunky rings, and I thought it was time to examine that process again.
 Here’s how I do it!

 Firstly, an appropriate width strip of sterling silver sheet .6mm thick is selected.